sathomas/jsDataV.is/src/text/ch4/04-word-clouds.md

 ## Revealing Language Patterns with Word Clouds

 Data visualizations don't always focus on numbers.
-Sometimes the data for a visualization centers around words instead, and a _word cloud_ is often an effective way to present this kind of data.
+Sometimes the data for a visualization centers on words instead, and a _word cloud_ is often an effective way to present this kind of data.
 Word clouds can associate any quantity with a list of words; most often that quantity is a relative frequency.
-This type of word cloud, which we'll create for our next exmaple, reveals which words are common and which words are rare.
+This type of word cloud, which we'll create for our next example, reveals which words are common and which words are rare.

 To create this visualization we'll rely on the [wordcloud2](http://timdream.org/wordcloud2.js) library, a spin-off from author Tim Dream's [<span class="smcp">HTML5</span> Word Cloud](http://timc.idv.tw/wordcloud/) project.